AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Method

 \subsection{Multimodal Fusion Block}

 Cross-modal generation requires a high-quality representation for the conditioning modality~\cite{difffoley,foleycrafter}.
-In the context of V2A, obtaining high-quality video features has been the focus of recent works, which explored the usage of contrastive representations such as ImageBind~\cite{seeingandhearing}, CLIP~\cite{foleycrafter}, MetaCLIP~\cite{moviegen}, or built ad hoc video representations~\cite{difffoley, foleycrafter}.
+In the context of V2A, obtaining high-quality video features has been the focus of recent work, which explored the usage of contrastive representations such as ImageBind~\cite{seeingandhearing}, CLIP~\cite{foleycrafter}, MetaCLIP~\cite{moviegen}, or built ad hoc video representations~\cite{difffoley, foleycrafter}.
 While such representations capture the overall video semantic, we observe that they lack precise audio-video temporal alignment, producing characteristic temporal misalignment (see \secref{sec:ablations}).
 On the other hand, the video generator is capable of generating videos from scratch, implying that its activations contain semantically and temporally aligned information that can be leveraged for V2A.
 We thus propose a fully symmetric framework for V2A and A2V that leverages activations from the frozen generator of the conditioning modality to achieve aligned cross-modal generation using no ad-hoc feature extractors.